sgiesew/surveys_backend/README.md

 The backend provides CRUD endpoints for these database tables:

-Task: how a statement has been rated by a respondent in an individual survey, belongs to Survey
+Task (how a statement has been rated by a respondent in an individual survey, belongs to Survey)
 - id (PK)
 - surveyId (FK)
 - number
 - response

-Survey: an individual survey assigned to a respondent, belongs to SurveyType
+Survey (an individual survey assigned to a respondent, belongs to SurveyType)
 - id (PK)
 - surveyTypeId (FK)
 - personId (FK)